 Samoa, originally known as Western Samoa, gave women the right to vote under universal suffrage in 1990.
-Unfortunately, women's involvement in politics remains low, with just 10% of political seats in Samoa held by women.
+Unfortunately, women's involvement in politics remains low, with just 8% of political seats in Samoa held by women in 2021.
 Several advocate groups have been formed in recent years to advocate for Samoan women's rights, including the Ministry of Women Community and Social Development, and the U.N.'s Human Rights Committee on the Elimination of Discrimination Against Women (CEDAW).

 Kazakhstan awarded women the right to vote in 1993, and since then, women's political activity has grown steadily.
-In 2006, just 10.4% of the seats in parliament were held by women, but by 2018, that percentage had increased to more than 27%.
+In 2006, women held only 10.4% of the seats in parliament, but by 2021, that percentage had increased to 27%.
 In 2019, the country had its first female presidential candidate, Dania Espaeva.

-Women in Moldova won the right to vote in 1993, under universal suffrage, but there were no gender quotas for political seats until a new law in 2016.
-As of 2019, 27% of parliament seats belong to women, and while women in Moldova are considered some of the world's most disenfranchised, gender equality groups continue to fight for progress in the women's rights movement.
+Women in Moldova won the right to vote in 1993 under universal suffrage, but there were no gender quotas for political seats until a new law in 2016.
+As of 2021, 40% of parliament seats belonged to women.
+While women in Moldova are considered some of the world's most disenfranchised, gender equality groups continue to fight for progress in the women's rights movement.

 2011: Saudi Arabia

-The women of Saudi Arabia were not granted the right to vote until 2011, when King Abdullah issued a decree, ordering that women be allowed to stand as candidates and vote in municipal elections.
-Their first opportunity did not come until December 2015, almost a year after the king's death in January.
-As of 2019, 20% of the parliamentary seats in Saudi Arabia are held by women.
+Saudi Arabian women were not granted the right to vote until 2011, when King Abdullah issued a decree ordering that women be allowed to stand as candidates and vote in municipal elections.
+Their first opportunity did not come until December 2015, almost a year after the king's death.
+As of 2021, 20% of the parliamentary seats in Saudi Arabia were held by women.